How to talk to your kid about feelings and 7 therapist-approved ways to connect

 6. Get music involved

 Music can work wonders for getting children to open up.
 The earliest songs they learn will have a story to tell.
-The older they get, they'll understand some songs will convey complex messages.
+The older they get, the more they understand some songs will convey complex messages.
 Even if they aren't listening to the words, music can act to calm children down.
 Listening to their favourite music before a difficult conversation might be the key to it going well.

-Mum-of-two Beate, found a great way to get her child to open up.
-She shared with us "My son has always struggled to talk about his feelings.
+Mum-of-two, Beate, found a great way to get her child to open up.
+She told us, "My son has always struggled to talk about his feelings.
 He loves music and started writing down little song lyrics he'd made up here and there.
-Then he came to me with an entire page of lyrics to the tune of a popular song, that he'd changed to include how he felt.
-It made me well up because it was really clever, and quite a profound way for us to finally get to grips with what his real feelings were."
+Then he came to me with an entire page of lyrics to the tune of a popular song that he'd changed to include how he felt.
+It made me well up because it was really clever and quite a profound way for us to finally get to grips with his real feelings."

 7. Be creative in other ways